amably/repo1/README.md

 # repo1

-This repository contains side projects I have undertaken.
-The data sources are indicted within each kernel.
+This repository contains side projects and data challenges I have undertaken.

+Where applicable/available, the data sources are indicted within each kernel.